cosmos/governance/Staking.md

 # Technical Specifications

-The `Staking` module is responsible for supporting an advanced Proof of Stake (PoS) system.
+The `staking` module is responsible for supporting an advanced Proof of Stake (PoS) system.
 In this system, holders of the native staking token of the chain can become validators and can delegate tokens to validators, ultimately determining the effective validator set for the system.

-The `Staking` module contains the following parameters:
+The `staking` module contains the following parameters:

 | Key           | Type   | cosmoshub-3 genesis setting                                                                     |
 |---------------|--------|:----------------------------------------------------------------------------------------------------|